 Everyone has an intimate relationship with their hair, and I'm no exception.
-It's hard to fully articulate the reasoning behind it, but I've relied on my cool-tone blond hair to present a lot of who I am to the world.
-I wanted passersby to notice a blithe hair flip.
+It's hard to fully articulate the reasoning behind it, but I've relied on my cool-tone blonde hair to present a lot of who I am to the world.
+I wanted passersby to notice my blithe hair flip.
 I coveted the adulation of my friends, playing it off like my curls were effortless and uncomplicated.
 They were my version of a security blanket—if my hair looked good, nothing else mattered.

 So when the damage from ironing my curls into stick-straight pieces—as well as regular touch-ups on my flaxen highlights—caught up with me, I had to chop all of my hair off.
 Well, not all of it.
 But the inches added up just enough to throw my smug long-hair strut off-balance.
 (You know the one I’m talking about.)

 It was a vicious cycle: The more I straightened my hair, the more I damaged it, and ultimately the shorter it became.
 And so on.
-I would forgo haircuts only to watch my dry, damaged ends continue to split.
-I began researching miracle-grow products online and spent hours reading Yelp reviews—to no avail.
+I would continuously forgo haircuts only to watch my dry, damaged ends continue to split.
+I began researching miracle-grow products online, and spent hours reading Yelp reviews—to no avail.
 Nothing worked.

 I virtually emptied my bank account and purchased a pair of clip-in extensions to give the illusion that my hair was just as thick and lengthy as it once was.
 After a consultation, I practically skipped into the salon, bright-eyed and eager to get started.

 It's not every day that you walk in with fine, shoulder-length hair and get the chance to leave feeling like Gisele at the 2005 Oscars.
 The stylist clipped the extensions in, snipped the ends to blend, and curled each strand into the glossy yet somehow still effortless-looking beach waves I tried to re-create for almost a decade.